List of Buffalo Bills head coaches

 Following Levy's retirement, the Bills experienced limited success under a series of successive head coaches.
-Wade Phillips, the Bills defensive coordinator for the last three years under Levy, took over head coaching duties for the 1998 season.
+Wade Phillips, the Bills' defensive coordinator for the last three years under Levy, took over head coaching duties for the 1998 season.
 Phillips served as head coach for three seasons, making the playoffs in his first two (He was the last coach to lead the Bills to the playoffs until Sean McDermott became coach in 2017).
 After Phillips' departure following the 2000 season, Gregg Williams was named head coach.
 Williams served as coach for three seasons.
 At the end of the 2003 season, Williams' contract was not renewed.
 Mike Mularkey was named as the new head coach for the 2004 season, leading the Bills to their first winning season since 1999.
 The Bills experienced less success under Mularkey during 2005, and Mularkey resigned as head coach at the completion of the 2005 season.
 The Bills then named Dick Jauron as their head coach for the 2006 season.
 Jauron was the first coach since Phillips' dismissal with prior head coaching experience, having previously served as head coach of the Chicago Bears and interim head coach of the Detroit Lions.
 Jauron coached the Bills to three consecutive 7–9 seasons before being fired on November 17, 2009, nine games into the 2009 season.
 Defensive Coordinator Perry Fewell was named as the interim head coach, going 3–4 to finish out the season before all of the Bills coaching staff was fired on January 4, 2010.
 On January 19, 2010, the Bills named Chan Gailey as their next head coach; Gailey was fired on December 31, 2012.
 In January 2013, Doug Marrone was appointed.
 He exercised his option to leave in January 2015 following the change of ownership to Kim and Terrence Pegula and was replaced by Rex Ryan.
 Rex Ryan was fired from the team on December 27, 2016.
 Anthony Lynn served as interim head coach until January 11, when the team hired Sean McDermott to serve in the role on a permanent basis.
+McDermott's tenure as head coach saw the team qualify for the playoffs eight times.
+Despite the success, McDermott was fired on January 19, 2026, after nine seasons with the team.
+The Bills then named Joe Brady, the offensive coordinator for the past three seasons under McDermott, as their next head coach, on January 27, 2026.